mariebernf/p_3_smoothie/README.md

 **Temporary solution for uploading images to Readme.
 Due to the static issues that I did not have time to resolve.
 I used Imgur to upload and host images for this project to the Readme.**

+**Unfortunaly due the time constraints and to submit my project on time, I had to something to stop my website from crashing from the issue with the static files.
+I disabled the static files and disabled the collectstatic as the only soulution I could find in a short space of time.
+I of course will try to learn from this and take time to find out what went wrong and how to resolve it properly.**

 ## Credits

 **Youtube tutorial Django Recipe Sharing Tutorial by Dom Vacchiano.
 I used this video as a guide along with my own code, some python conventions and patterns used are